This error means that VirtualBox DHCP server took too long, or failed, to assign an IP address to the device. It is usually caused by the following.

 Laptops with discrete GPU

 Some laptops have a discrete NIVIDIA or AMD GPU alongside an Intel iGPU.
-This type of hardware is known to cause issues on Windows systems.
+This type of hardware is known to cause issues on Windows systems (errors, slowness, crashes).

 This error may occur after a Windows update.
-To fix it, upgrade VirtualBox to 7.0.24:
+To fix it, remove and re-install VirtualBox:

 - Launch Genymotion and start a device.